theforeman/foreman-packaging/README.md

 ## Handle gems that are default Ruby gems

 Look at https://stdgems.org/ and see if a gem is listed as a default gem.
-The website https://docs.ruby-lang.org/en/master/NEWS_md.html can also help in determining what will or is default and for what version of Ruby.
+The [development release notes](https://docs.ruby-lang.org/en/master/NEWS_md.html) can also help in determining what will or is default and for the next version of Ruby.

 Use`%gemspec_remove_dep <GEM_NAME>` to drop the gem from the gemspec and manually add a dependency on ruby-default-gems as a rich dependency: `(rubygem(<GEM_NAME>) or ruby-default-gems < 3.4)`.